CIA-Oceanix/GeoTrackNet/README.md

 The elements of the code are organized as follows:

 ```
-multitaskAIS.py                   # script to train the Embedding layer
+multitaskAIS.py                   # script to run the model (except the Contrario detection)
 runners.py                        # graph construction code for training and evaluation
 bounds.py                         # code for computing each bound
-eval_multitaskAIS.py              # script to run task-specific layers (except the Contrario detection)
 contrario.py                      # script to run the Contrario detection block
 contrario_utils.py
 distribution_utils.py